monodot/ocp-job-manager/README.md

     mvn fabric8:deploy -DskipTests=true

-**NB:** The Fabric8 Maven Plugin will create a Service Account, `ocp-job-manager`.
+**NB:** The Fabric8 Maven Plugin will create a Service Account, `ocp-task-manager`.
 The app uses this Service Account to query the Kubernetes API.
 You must grant this Service Account the relevant permissions to view and edit resources in the namespace:

-    oc policy add-role-to-user edit -z ocp-job-manager
+    oc policy add-role-to-user edit -z ocp-task-manager

 ### Running via an S2I Application Template